-PPCM usually causes heart failure as the heart isn't working as well as it should and fails to pump enough blood (at the right pressure) to meet the body's needs.
+PPCM causes heart failure as the heart isn't working as well as it should and fails to pump enough blood (at the right pressure) to meet the body's needs.
 The symptoms of PPCM are symptoms of heart failure.

-However, in pregnancy these symptoms can often be ignored or considered to be a normal part of pregnancy as they overlap with common symptoms of pregnancy.

-It is really important to be aware if these symptoms occur, particularly if they are getting worse over time.
+However, in pregnancy these symptoms can often be dismissed or considered to be normal as they overlap with common symptoms of pregnancy.
+It is really important to be aware if these symptoms occur, particularly if they are severe and affect your day-to-day activities.
 If you have symptoms, please talk to your midwife, GP or obstetrician immediately.
-Describe your symptoms and let them know that you are worried.
+Describe your symptoms clearly - it is helpful if you can explain how these symptoms are affecting you by giving examples, and let them know that you are worried.
 As PPCM is relatively rare, you may want to ask them directly to consider whether your symptoms could be caused by PPCM.
+Ask "Could it be PPCM"?